uiowa-cs-5800-0001-fall-2017/Scratchat/README.md

 			Allows user to add text

-## Issues:
+## Issues

 Integrating the chatbot with facebook messenger